Managing Data Storage

 Use the Python or MATLAB API to programmatically access your data paths:

-from brainstem_api_client import BrainstemClient
+from brainstem_api_tools import BrainstemClient

 client = BrainstemClient()

-# Load session with data storage information
+# Load session with expanded data storage records

-session_response = client.load_model('session',
+session_response = client.load('session',

 include=['datastorage'])